 The EU VAT situation is a big challenge at the moment for anyone dealing with digital products like ebooks, ecourses and online services.
 Even if you’re below the VAT threshold, if you sell anything automated online outside the UK from January, even by accident, you’ll have to register for VAT for all of your business – even if it’s just a £1 ebook.

 Finally, the UK is one of the easiest places in the world to have a business.
 Take advantage of that, and learn as much as you can so you’re well-informed.
-The scariest part is the emotional block of being scared to learn. professional indemnity insurance protects you against a lot of that too.
+The scariest part is the emotional block of being scared to learn, PI insurance protects you against a lot of that too.

 Rosie Slosek lives in north London with her partner and an allotment.
 She runs One Man Band Accounting, which offers tax return support, limited company support, and coaching (savings, bookkeeping, expenses, cash flow, late payments) – with a big side order of cake and support.